fjebaker/notes/nix-sysadmin.md

 though personally I have encountered many errors in doing so (you're best of ripping the cd/dvd with `dd`).
 The above mount command may also require `-t iso9660` to specify the format.

 There is a short discussion in [this arch linux forum](https://bbs.archlinux.org/viewtopic.php?id=131299) on mounting disks.

-An overview of Debian r/w CDs and DVDs can be found [here](https://wiki.debian.org/CDDVD).

 ### Mounting a filesystem with SSH <a name="toc-sub-tag-26"></a>